EnvisionDoc/data_asset_en/learn/data_flow.md

 ## Storage Layer

+EnOS provides a variety of data storage options based on data types and data reading requirements.

+TSDB is suitable for storing important and frequently-accessed data by data types.
+Data to be stored can be ingested from connected devices or integrated through the offline message channel.
+Data to be stored can be ingested from connected devices or integrated through the offline message channel.
+Asset AI type data, normalized AI type data, DI type data, PI type data, and generic data can be stored separately.

+The Data Connector service supports archiving business data of huge size and lower access frequency.
+Data to be archived can be ingested from connected devices or integrated through the offline message channel.
+The archived files will be synchronized to target database and stored in the specified file path, thus achieving data backup.

 Data in the Origin Data Topic and the Cal Data Topic are written to **In-memory Database (IMDB)**, **Time Series Database (TSDB)**, and **Data Archiving (Archive)** storage.

 - IMDB: stores only the latest data for fast query.